 Inclusive of all Primary and Secondary schools across the globe

 Through our Love Plays co-programme, students in primary schools co-design play areas which are later built in disadvantaged communities.
-The programme is implemented during 8 workshops that last between 1 hr 15 -1hr 30 minutes.
+The programme is implemented during 8 workshops that last approximately 1 hr 15 minutes.
 The workshops are lead by volunteering professionals or teachers.
 The primary school program concludes with a presentation by the pupils to a panel, after which the chosen designs are passed onto Dream Networks to prepare the designs for manufacture.

 Through the Dream Networks co-design workshops, children as young as 8 are able to interact with and learn from others, develop much needed Science, Technology, Engineering , Arts and Mathematics (STEAM) skills though practically engaging in creative and digital engineering design process, contribute to international development challenges, implement solutions that consider the sustainable use of resources and gain confidence through presenting their designs through a variety of media.

 Key Learning Themes